MagIciaNGTAO/eCards/rest/README.md

 To build the application run:
 > mvn install

-Once this module is built it generates a zip file in the target directory that contains the rest application along with configuration files, email templates, and scripts.
+Once the module is built it generates a zip file in the target directory that contains the rest application along with configuration, email templates, and scripts files.

 ## Running the Application
 To run the application perform the following: